MATTER: Multiscale Attention for Registration Error Regression: Introduction

-In this paper, we cast registration error estimation as a continuous prediction problem, regressing a scalar alignment error from multiscale geometric features fused by attention.
+We here recast PCMC as a continuous prediction problem, regressing a scalar alignment error from multiscale geometric features fused by attention.
 Our contributions are threefold.
 First, we extend PCMC to point cloud misalignment regression~(PCMR) for fine-grained assessment.
-Second, we propose multiscale attention for registration error regression (MATTER), which extracts features at multiple geometric scales and fuses them using attention.
-We depict the proposed attention architecture in Fig.~\ref{fig:method}, and detail it in Section~\ref{sec:metho}.
-This significantly improves robustness over single-scale features.
-Finally, we adapt prior PCMC methods to regression and show, via numerical experiments, that MATTER consistently outperforms them on three datasets.
-We also consider a mapping downstream task and use MATTER to detect misaligned frames that need correction, i.e., to be re-registered.
-Notably, MATTER achieves a better map quality than the state-of-the-art classification approach for the same amount of re-registration.
+Second, we introduce MATTER (Multiscale ATTention for registration Error Regression), which improves robustness by extracting features at multiple geometric scales and fusing them using attention.
+The MATTER architecture is shown in Fig.~\ref{fig:method}, and detailed in Section~\ref{sec:metho}.
+Third, we adapt prior PCMC methods to regression and demonstrate through experiments on three datasets, that MATTER consistently outperforms them.
+We also apply MATTER to a mapping downstream task, to detect misaligned frames that need correction.
+Under the same re-registration budget, MATTER achieves a better map quality than the state-of-the-art methods.